 the source of all information and all things.

 Rovelli’s hero, from beginning to end, is Democritus.
-The original source of the idea that the universe is made of bits of very small but finite size, points of close but finite separation.
+The original source of the idea that the universe is made of bits of very small but finite size, points of closest-possible but finite separation.
+Indivisible a-toms.

 One thing I did learn from Rovelli’s latest is that the “loops” of quantum loop gravity (QLG) are closed curves in space-time around which solutions to the fundamental maths of physics have well-behaved (non-infinite) solutions.
 The other thing is that in the limit – the smallest curves around individual or small finite numbers of quanta – the values of these solutions resolve to multiples of the half-integers of “spin”.